Use Self-Scheduling to book a primary care appointment online

-The University of Kentucky Markey Cancer Center’s Summer Healthcare Experience (SHE) in Oncology Program provides Kentucky high school student leaders with experiences, activities, and discussions that introduce them to the incredible breadth of career and leadership opportunities in the field of oncology.
-A goal of the program is to increase cancer workforce diversity with an emphasis on individuals who identify as female and/or value giving space to those underrepresented in medicine.
+The University of Kentucky Markey Cancer Center’s Summer Healthcare Experience in Oncology Program provides Kentucky high school student leaders with experiences, activities, and discussions that introduce them to the incredible breadth of career and leadership opportunities in the field of oncology.
+A goal of the program is to increase cancer workforce capacity with an emphasis on individuals who are underrepresented in the research and clinical workforce.

-SHE in Oncology Program participants will work with other students from 5 different collaborating institutions that are running their own SHE Programs.
+Summer Healthcare Experience in Oncology Program participants will work with other students from 5 different collaborating institutions that are running their own programs.
 The other institutions include the University of Texas at Austin, the University of Chicago, the University of Michigan, and the University of Pennsylvania.

 fixes empty view field issue

-The SHE in Oncology program at the UK Markey Cancer Center
+The Summer Healthcare Experience in Oncology program at the UK Markey Cancer Center

 IN ONCOLOGY